-- CG 10.3.3 Costing practitioners should meet with the appropriate stakeholders within the hospital to identify both the expense and activity related to the provision of Community Outreach and Specialist Services. - CG 10.3.4 The general ledger will provide a useful guide to establish if discreet cost centres exist for community outreach and specialist services.
-Costing practitioners will need to establish which programs are provided, and the staff member responsible for managing the budgets or cost centres of these programs.
-This information will be available from the Finance Department.
+- CG 10.3.3 Costing practitioners should meet with the appropriate stakeholders within the hospital to identify both the expense and activity related to the provision of community outreach and specialist services. - CG 10.3.4 The general ledger will provide a useful guide to establish if discreet cost centres exist for community outreach and specialist services.
+Costing practitioners will need to establish which programs are provided, and the staff member responsible for managing the budgets or cost centres of

-- CG 10.3.5 Stakeholders that should be consulted include the Directors of Nursing and Allied Health.
-The agenda of this meeting should include a request for information of the various Outreach and Specialist Services provided; the availability of data (e.g., patient contact or occasion of services) for the services; and the expense associated with these services. - CG 10.3.6 Costing practitioners must be aware that expenses associated with these services may not reside within discrete Outreach and Specialist Services cost centres.
+- these programs.
+This information will be available from the Finance department. - CG 10.3.5 Stakeholders that should be consulted include the directors of nursing and allied health.
+The agenda of this meeting should include a request for information of the various outreach and specialist services provided; the availability of data (for example, patient contact or occasion of services) for the services; and the expense associated with these services. - CG 10.3.6 Costing practitioners must be aware that expenses associated with these services may not reside within discrete outreach and specialist services cost centres.
 For example, a social worker may be paid from the social work cost centre, but rostered to provide community based counselling services one day per week.
 The costing practitioner will need to seek this information from the stakeholders. - CG 10.3.7 Where staff are based in a particular hospital/establishment and provide outreach across a number of locations, their expenses should be reported against the location where the activity is provided.
 This ensures compliance with the fundamental principal of matching expense with activity.